General (scope, grounds for accelerated procedures, time limits)

 The conduct of the personal interview does not differ depending on whether the accelerated or regular procedure is applied (see section on Regular Procedure: Personal Interview).

 Since the entry into force of the IPA, the time limit for lodging an appeal against a decision in the accelerated procedure is 20 days, as opposed to 30 days under the regular procedure.
-Under the previous law L. 4375/2016, this was “at the earliest 10 days” after the submission of the appeal.
-According to Article 101(1)(b) IPA, the Appeals Committee must reach a decision on the appeal within 40 days of the examination.
-Before the entry into force of the IPA, the Appeals Committee had to reach a decision on the appeal within 2 months.
+Before the amendment of IPA, the Appeals Committee had to reach a decision on the appeal within 40 days of the examination.
+Since the entry into force of L.4686/2020 the Appeals Committee must reach a decision on the appeal within 20 days of the examination

 The same legal provisions and practice apply to both the regular and the accelerated procedure (see Regular Procedure: Legal Assistance).